 “Cycles of concentration” refers to the accumulation of impurities in the boiler water.
 If the boiler water contains 10 times the level of impurities in the makeup water, it is said to have 10 cycles of concentration.

-This tip is provided by the U.S. Department of Energy - Energy Efficiency and Renewable Energy.
+This tip is provided by the U.S. Department of Energy - Energy Efficiency and Renewable Energy and originally published by the Industrial Energy Extension Service of Georgia Tech.
 Click to download the pdf along with resources and suggested actions.

 Posted on Fri, January 13, 2017